HCESrl/it.hce.microframework/readme.md

 * Compile Sass on the fly
 Add any entry to `resources/css/main.scss` and let PHP compile and minify it for you.
+Create a `main.scss.lock` to bypass this.

 * Compile JS on the fly
 All your components' JS and the list located at `config/javascripts.json` will be compiled under a unique main.js file.
+Create a `main.js.lock` to bypass this.

 * Icon support
 Save your SVG icons under `resources/svg` and they will be parsed by the icons factory.